mmailaender/Fauna-Typed/README.md

 ### Execute query | .exec()

-FQL.X follows the same syntax as Typescript. e.g., `.map()` can be executed on `Fauna` or on `Browser/Edge/Node` side.
+FQL 10 follows the same syntax as Typescript. e.g., `.map()` can be executed on `Fauna` or on `Browser/Edge/Node` side.
 That means we need to tell the app which part of the code should run on `Fauna` side and which code should run on `Browser/Edge/Node` side. <br><br>
 For that, we use the

 ```js